 On Feb.
 2, during his “Ask Governor Murphy” radio show on WNYC, the governor said:

 “Tax fairness is really important to us, and it has been from day one.
 And if we don’t quite get it right, we’ll come back at it and do everything we can to get it right.”

 Will Murphy follow through on the Atlantic City casinos commitment?

 The dispute began last December when the state revised the PILOT program for casinos in Atlantic City.
 Lawmakers updated the program removing revenue from online gambling from that revenue-sharing formula.
 Instead of paying traditional property taxes, AC casinos make an annual payment to the state based on their revenues.

-As a result of the change, casinos saved roughly $55 million in taxes last year.
+As a result of the change, NJ casinos in Atlantic City saved roughly $55 million in taxes last year.

 The conservative nonprofit Liberty & Prosperity 1776 is behind the most recent legal challenge to the PILOT law.
 The group states lawmakers can only provide a tax benefit to a specific industry if that industry provides a public service.

 In a statement, Seth Grossman of Liberty & Prosperity said: